 Tibbles are not new to us.
 In Section 1.5, we learned that rectangular data structures come in different types (e.g., matrices of a single data type, vs. data frames and tibbles allowing for multiple data types).

 Since then, we have been using tibbles without reflecting on them.

 For instance, in Chapter 3 on Transforming data we used tibbles as the inputs of dplyr commands (e.g.,

 summarise), which then returned modified tibbles as their outputs.
-Similary, the chapters on Visualizing data (Chapter 2) and EDA (Chapter 4) used tibbles as an input to
+Similary, the chapters on Visualizing data (Chapter 2) and EDA (Chapter 4) used tibbles as inputs to

-This chapter will explicate some features of tibbles that we may not have noticed before and introduce functions of the tibble package (Müller & Wickham, 2019), which provides additional ways of creating the fundamental data structure of the tidyverse.
+This chapter will explicate some features of tibbles that we may not have noticed before and introduce functions of the tibble package (Müller & Wickham, 2020).
+This provides us with additional ways of creating the fundamental data structure of the tidyverse (Wickham et al., 2019).

 After working through this chapter, you should be able to use tibble commands to:

 - turn vectors of variables into (the columns of) a tibble;